0xNordian/deso-mcp/README.md

 - *"Find components for user profiles and authentication"*
 - *"Create a media gallery layout with DeSo UI components"*

+### **GraphQL Data Queries**
+- *"Convert this to GraphQL: How many followers does nader have?"*
+- *"Generate a query to get user posts with engagement metrics"*
+- *"Show me the GraphQL schema for DeSo user accounts"*
+- *"Build a query to find when a user last posted"*
+- *"Get GraphQL examples for diamonds and NFT data"*
+- *"Explain this GraphQL query and optimize it"*

 ### **Debugging & Troubleshooting**
 - *"Help me debug DeSo message decryption that's returning undefined"*
 - *"Fix infinite loops in my React DeSo authentication component"*